-- Since the vast majority of downtown parking stalls in Los Altos rely on either 9 or 9 $\frac{1}{2}$ foot wide stall configurations, it is assumed that establishing a new stall configuration of 8 $\frac{1}{2}$ by 18 will increase the total parking stall yield in the downtown thereby increasing parking capacity within our existing parking lots. - This increase yield would allow the city additional time to develop a comprehensive parking expansion program for the downtown and increase parking efficiencies throughout the city as well. - ► These efficiencies could increase the available square footage to be developed in new projects or remodeled and expanded projects throughout the city resulting in increased tax revenue for the city. - ▶ It is therefore recommended that the city embrace a parking lot restriping program to increase these efficiencies.
+Currently Los Altos has an official policy of a minimum parking stall configuration of 9 by 18.
+However, due to the age of many parking lots throughout the city, many existing parking stalls do not meet the required 9 by 18 stall size.
+For Example, in the downtown business triangle there are parking stall dimensions as small as 7 by 15 and as large as 9 1⁄2 by 18.
+Historically the smallest sizes seem to be associated with the Downtown White Dot Program or when communities embraced the concept of compact parking.
+While a number of cities have varying parking stall sizes (see attached), the lion's share of nearby communities have embraced an 8 1⁄2 by 18 foot stall dimension.
+Since the vast majority of downtown parking stalls in Los Altos rely on either 9 or 9 1⁄2 foot wide stall configurations, it is assumed that establishing a new stall configuration of 8 1⁄2 by 18 will increase the total parking stall yield in the downtown thereby increasing parking capacity within our existing parking lots.
+This increase yield would allow the city additional time to develop a comprehensive parking expansion program for the downtown and increase parking efficiencies throughout the city as well.
+These efficiencies could increase the available square footage to be developed in new projects or remodeled and expanded projects throughout the city resulting in increased tax revenue for the city.
+It is therefore recommended that the city embrace a parking lot restriping program to increase these efficiencies.

-- As an example of those increased efficiencies, a preliminary study was conducted regarding plaza 8 downtown. - ► The original parking layout, when the parking lots were built, yielded 124 parking spaces. - Using the new proposed 8 $\frac{1}{2}$ by 18 parking stall configuration increases the parking supply to 160 parking stalls (see the following slide). - ▶ Due to changes over the years, the total parking spaces counted in the Fehr and Peers report places capacity at 131. - The difference in parking stall count is primarily due to existing parking stall dimensions that do not meet current city policy of 9 by 18. - ▶ Based upon the Peers Report, the preliminary parking layout study increases the available parking for Plaza 8 by 29 stalls. - While this percentage increase may not apply to all parking lots, this study clearly demonstrates the benefits of implementing a restriping program as part of an ongoing maintenance of the existing parking lot.
+As an example of those increased efficiencies, a preliminary study was conducted regarding plaza 8 downtown.
+The original parking layout, when the parking lots were built, yielded 124 parking spaces.
+Using the new proposed 8 1⁄2 by 18 parking stall configuration increases the parking supply to 160 parking stalls (see attached).
+Due to changes over the years, the total parking spaces counted in the Fehr and Peers report places capacity at 131.
+The difference in parking stall count is primarily due to existing parking stall dimensions that do not meet current city policy of 9 by 18.
+Based upon the Peers Report, the preliminary parking layout study increases the available parking for Plaza 8 by 29 stalls.
+While this percentage increase may not apply to all parking lots, this study clearly demonstrates the benefits of implementing a restriping program as part of an ongoing maintenance of the existing parking lots while increasing the parking supply downtown and throughout the city.

-- Previous reports and discussion regarding parking lot restriping assume parking lot restriping would require significant additional capital improvements including:

-- Replacement of all asphalt and base rock
+Previous reports and discussion regarding parking lot restriping assume parking lot restriping would require significant additional capital improvements including replacement of all asphalt and base rock, undergrounding of existing utilities, installation of new irrigation systems for trees, additional landscape improvements, storm drainage/retention improvements, etc. These capital improvements potentially render a restriping program uneconomical.

-- Undergrounding of existing utilities

-- Installation of new irrigation systems for trees

-- Additional landscape improvements

-- Storm drainage/retention improvements

-- Etc.

-- ► These capital improvements potentially render a restriping program uneconomical.

-- If the restriping program be implemented as a maintenance program where minimum site improvements are undertaken and the existing parking lots are merely slurry coated as part of a maintenance program to provide immediate benefit by increasing parking supply, then this approach would "buy time" for the city to develop a comprehensive strategy for long term use and potential development of the city owned parking lots. - ► This slurry coat/maintenance program would also minimize unnecessary expenses for capital improvements that may have to be demolished in the future if those parking lots are redeveloped.
+If the restriping program is implemented as a maintenance program where minimum site improvements are undertaken and the existing parking lots are merely slurry coated as part of a maintenance program to provide immediate benefit by increasing parking supply, then this approach would "buy time" for the city to develop a comprehensive strategy for long term use and potential development of the city owned parking lots.

+This slurry coat/maintenance program would also minimize unnecessary expenses for capital improvements that may have to be demolished in the future if those parking lots are redeveloped.